sonictk/MARI-Extension-Pack/DEV_RELEASE_NOTES.md

 Added Features:
 -----------
-- Squid Skin - organic Noise Pattern
+- Squid Skin Procedural - organic Noise Pattern
 - Cavity Map from Tangent Space Normal - Using a Tangent space normal map will output you a pseudo cavity map
-- CamoTwo - a more flexible Camo procedural was added allowing for 3 color steps.
-Layer them up by setting Color A to transparent for more elaborate effects

 Feature Improvements:
 -----------
-- The original Camo Procedural is now called "Camo (2 Colors)".
+- Military Camo - a more flexible Camo procedural was added allowing for 3 color steps.
+Layer them up by setting Color A to transparent for more elaborate effects
+- The original Camo Procedural with 2 Colors has been deprecated.
+You can use the new Military Camo with a Spacing of 0 for the same effect.

 Bugfixes:
 -----------
-- Turning on Displacement in Shaders no longer causes a Shader Error
+- Turning on Displacement in Shaders no longer causes a Shader Error when the Nodepack is installed
-- UV Mode for Noises that was broken in Nodepack 1.21 is now fixed
+- UV Mode for Noises that broke in Nodepack 1.21 Maintenance release is now fixed
 - Baking Paint with the Falloff Map active in a Channel Mask no longer causes the baked paint to shift (for Facing Ration + Shadow/Light Mode).
+ - Custom Object Normal, Axis Mask, Paintable Gabor and PolysurfaceCurvature will no longer show an error when used in a displacement preview channel

 Known Issues & Workarounds:
 -----------
-When a Nodepack Node is used in a Channel that is plugged into the ChannelMask (Projection Palette), projecting Paint from the Paintbuffer will throw an error.
+- When a Nodepack Node is used in a Channel that is plugged into the ChannelMask (Projection Palette), projecting Paint from the Paintbuffer will throw an error.
 This is related to a MARI Bug that we will need the Foundry to fix.
 The current workaround is to cache any Nodepack Node in the Channel, at which point the Channel Mask will work.

+- the paintableGabor can crash Mari when used in a Displacement Preview Channel.
+The current workaround is to cache the GaborNoise.